dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 Sometimes `imageCache.clear()` does not dispose images handle, but schedules dispocal no happen after rendering cyscles completion.
-If this is a case, `imageCache.clear()` needs to happen as last statemdne of test, instead of tear down, to allow the cycles to happen.
+If this is a case, `imageCache.clear()` needs to happen as last statement of the test, instead of in tear down, to allow the cycles to happen.

 ## Get additional information